merchise/xorns/README.md

 ### Startup error "Symbol's value as variable is void"

-Emacs might fail to start with error "Symbol's value as variable is void" if `file-name-handler-alist` variable is set to nil to improve startup time.
+Emacs might fail to start with error "Symbol's value as variable is void" if `file-name-handler-alist` variable is set to nil.
+This is done to improve startup time.
+This not happens when option `--without-compress-install` is not used building Emacs.
+We created the `>>-startup-file-name-handler-alist` function to avoid this in `init.el` file.
-This can be avoided by not setting `file-name-handler-alist` to nil, or by removing `--without-compress-install` when building Emacs.

-See:
- - Const `>>-startup-file-name-handler-alist` in `init.el` file.
+See also:
  - https://github.com/syl20bnr/spacemacs/issues/11585
  - https://mail.gnu.org/archive/html/emacs-devel/2022-08/msg00234.html